TosbackCgusBridge-Bot/CGUs-versions/Charter/Terms of Service.md

 Customer will not use, or allow others to use, the Service to harm or attempt to harm a minor, including but not limited to using the Service to send pornographic, obscene or profane materials involving minors.

 6\.
-NO ?SPAMMING"
+NO “SPAMMING"

-Customer will not use, or allow others to use, the Service to send unsolicited messages or materials, bulk e-mail, or other forms of solicitation (?spamming?).
-Charter reserves the right, in Charter?s sole discretion, to determine whether such posting or transmission constitutes unsolicited messages or materials.
+Customer will not use, or allow others to use, the Service to send unsolicited messages or materials, bulk e-mail, or other forms of solicitation (“spamming”).
+Charter reserves the right, in Charter’s sole discretion, to determine whether such posting or transmission constitutes unsolicited messages or materials.
 Forging, altering, or removing electronic mail headers is prohibited.
 Deceiving any recipient as to the identity of the sender through any process is prohibited.
 Customer may not, or allow others to, reference Charter or the Charter network in any email in an attempt to mislead the recipient.

 7\.
-NO ?HACKING"
+NO “HACKING"

 Customer will not use, or allow others to use, the Service to access the accounts of others or to attempt to penetrate security measures of the Service or other computer systems ("hacking") or to cause a disruption of the Service to other on-line users.
 This includes, but is not limited to, achieving or attempting to achieve, or assisting others in achieving or attempting to achieve, any unauthorized access to any computer, cable or telecommunications system, network, software, data, information, or any other proprietary material.
 Customer will not use, or allow others to use, tools designed for compromising network security, such as password-guessing programs, cracking tools, packet sniffers or network probing tools.
 In addition, Customer will not participate in, or allow others to participate in, the collection of e-mail addresses, screen names, or other identifiers of others (without their prior consent), a practice known as spidering or harvesting, or participate in the use of software (including "adware" or "spyware") designed to facilitate this activity.